snac-cooperative/snac_aspace_plugin/README.md

 Repositories can be exported manually, but will also be exported automatically whenever a Resource is exported, so that the Resource can be associatied with a holding repository in SNAC.

-**NOTE:** exporting to SNAC requires an ArchivesSpace user to have the following permissions:
+**NOTE:** exporting, linking, and unlinking requires an ArchivesSpace user to have the following permissions:
 `update_agent_record`,
 `update_resource_record`,
 `create_job`